StoepselNeaty/CS-Analogies/README.md

-# CS-Analogies
-Analogies to help understand computing topics (written in markdown)
+Pretty much what it says on the tin.
+A project to collect and publish analogies to help whoever understand computing topics.
+(Inspired by BetterExplained.com)